Initial Operational Capability (IOC):

 There are no reviews so far

-Description: The F100 engine was developed to power the twin-engine F-15 Eagle air defense fighter.
+Description: The F100 engine was developed in the 1970s to power the twin-engine F-15 Eagle air defense fighter.
 Subsequently it was adopted by the F-16 Fighting Falcon multipurpose fighter.

 The F100-PW-220U is a derivative of the F-100-PW-220E engine capable of providing up to 16,000 pounds of thrust while operating in a maritime environment, including carrier deck operations.
 The -220U engine has been designed for integration onto the X-47B unmanned combat air vehicle (UCAV).
 Its first flight is scheduled in 2009, with at-sea carrier trials planned to begin in late 2011.